CPUID: EAX=8000'001Fh: Encrypted Memory Capabilities

-EAX=80000021h: Extended Feature Identification 2
+EAX=8000'0021h: Extended Feature Identification

-EAX=8FFFFFFFh: AMD Easter Egg
+EAX=8FFF'FFFEh and EAX=8FFF'FFFFh: AMD Easter Eggs

-Several AMD CPU models will, for CPUID with EAX=8FFFFFFFh, return an Easter Egg string in EAX, EBX, ECX and EDX.
+Several AMD CPU models will, for CPUID with EAX=8FFF'FFFFh, return an Easter egg string in EAX, EBX, ECX and EDX.
 Known Easter Egg strings include:

+Additionally, AMD K6 CPUs will, for CPUID with EAX=8FFF'FFFEh, return an Easter egg reference to "DEI" in EAX.

+EAX=C000'0000h: Highest Centaur Extended Function

+Returns index of highest Centaur leaf in EAX.
+If the returned value in EAX is less than C0000001h, then Centaur extended leaves are not supported.

+Present in CPUs from VIA and Zhaoxin.

+On IDT WinChip CPUs (CentaurHauls Family 5), the extended leaves C0000001h-C0000005h do not encode any Centaur-specific functionality but are instead aliases of leaves 80000001h-80000005h.

+EAX=C000'0001h: Centaur Feature Information

+This leaf returns Centaur feature information (mainly VIA/Zhaoxin PadLock) in EDX.
+(EAX, EBX and ECX are reserved.)

 CPUID usage from high-level languages

 Inline assembly

 This information is easy to access from other languages as well.
 For instance, the C code for gcc below prints the first five values, returned by the cpuid: